-Princess mar Livestock Show Olivia Fouse, daughter of Casey and Delesha Jeffery, granddaughter of Kenneth and Pat Jeffery of Bogata was crowned Lamar County Junior Livestock Show Princess on April 16, 2002 at Lamar County Fairgrounds in Paris, Tx.
+Olivia Fouse, daughter of Casey and Delesha Jeffery, granddaughter of Kenneth and Pat Jeffery of Bogata was crowned Lamar County Junior Livestock Show Princess on April 16, 2002 at Lamar County Fairgrounds in Paris, Tx.

 Olivia is an 8th grade student at North Lamar.
 She is a member of the United States Achievement Academy, a USA scholar and participates in basketball at school and on the Flashbacks traveling team.
 Olivia is the vice president of the Lamar County Horse Club and secretary on the Lamar County Council.
 She is very active in Band, student council and rodeo events where she runs barrels and poles.
 She is a member of the horse judging team and winner of the 2002 Lamar County Horsemanship Challenge.

 Did You Know?
 Volunteer Fire Departments With First Responder Units have found that 50% to 75% of their calls are MEDICAL!

 District 12 VFW/Auxiliary Convention held

-On Sunday, May 12, 2002 the representing Bogata Post 8187 District 12 Convention was held at the Mt.
+District 12 Convention was held at the Mt.
 Pleasant Post.
-Elections were held in both the VFW and Ladies Auxiliary separate meetings for the State Representatives for the year 2002-2003.

-Attending the meetings and

-amount of \$3,000 per year.
+Elections were held in both the VFW and Phyllis Duffer, Zelma Mauldin, Ladies Auxiliary separate meet- Margie Garrett, Dorothy Smyth ings for the State Representatives for the year 2002-2003.
+Attending the meetings and was selected to receive the Clayton Forthman Scholarship in the amount of \$3,000 per year.

-The scholarship will be available to Dusty until she completes her Bachelor's Degree as long as she maintains a 2.0 GPA and enrolls for at least 12 hours of col-
+The scholarship will be available to Dusty until she completes her Bachelor's Degree as long as she maintains a 2.0 GPA and enrolls for at least 12 hours of college